 Fluoride is a compound found naturally in many places, including soil, food, plants, animals and the human body.
 It is also found naturally at varying levels in all Colorado Springs' water sources.
 Colorado Springs Utilities does not add additional fluoride to your drinking water.
 Any fluoride in the drinking water comes naturally from our source waters.
-For more fluoride information click https://www.csu.org/pages/water-quality-r.aspx

-Information about Cryptosporidium
+Information about PFAS